Measles, Mumps, Rubella and Varicella [Oka/Merck] Virus Vaccine Live, Refrigerator-stable formulation

 These are serious side effects.
 Your child may need urgent medical attention.
 Serious side effects are rare.

 Tell your doctor immediately or go to accident and emergency at your nearest hospital if you or your child get any of the following:

 - a seizure or convulsion, which may or may not be accompanied by a very high fever

 - headache and fever, progressing to hallucinations, confusion, stiff neck and sensitivity to light

 - pain, numbness, or tingling of the hands, arms, legs or feet

 - severe blisters with bleeding in the lips, eyes, mouth, nose or genitals

 These are serious side effects.
 You may need urgent medical attention.
-Serious
+Serious side e

 ffects are rare.